MicrosoftDocs/powerbi-docs/powerbi-docs/service-premium-incremental-refresh.md

 #### Refresh ranges

 The following example defines a refresh policy to store data for 5 full calendar years plus data for the current year up to the current date, and incrementally refresh 10 days of data.
-After the initial load, if the dataset is refreshed daily, the following will be carried out for each (incremental) refresh operation.
+The first refresh operation will load historical data.
+Subsequent refreshes, if performed daily, will carry out the following for each (incremental) refresh operation.

 -   Add a new day of data.